TomashPetersen/rsschool-cv/cv.md

    1. Email: d.g.volkovbz@gmail.com
    2. Telegram: @denisVolkovG

-3. Shortly about myself.
+3. Briefly about myself.
 I'm graduated civil aviation pilot.
 After 2014 I've ended the aviation career and was growing up my the small business.
 I made decision to switch on my career about 1 year ago to build on new career branch.
 I hardly learn WEB-developing approximately 1 month using all my best to reach the goal - to get an offer from IT-company.
 Spending about 5 hours in day I learn coding, prefering HTML, CSS, JS, PHP and related for ones technologies, 7 days in week.
 I'm happy to get new knowledge everyday, It helps me to do my learning fast and effective

 4. The main technologies I use: